Effect of Brexit on Gibraltar: Finance industry

 Anticipating a loss of access to EU markets as a result of Brexit, the Government of Gibraltar received "a firm commitment from the United Kingdom government to maintain and broaden access to their financial markets," including "automatic access to the United Kingdom in banking, insurance, investment services and any other similar area where cross-border directives currently apply".

 Fintech companies like Payoneer moved their offices from Gibraltar to Ireland, the main English-speaking country left in the EU, as a result of the Brexit.

 On 4 March 2019, the UK and Spain signed an agreement of taxation pertaining to Gibraltar.
 This was the first treaty in 300 years that explicitly referred to Gibraltar.
 The agreement came into force on 4 March 2021 and established enhanced cooperation between Spain and the British Overseas Territory.
 Under the agreement Gibraltar provides Spain with regular information on those Spanish workers and assets that are registered in Gibraltar.
 The agreement also makes it more difficult for Spanish fiscal residents to register themselves in Gibraltar.
 A direct effect of this agreement was Spain taking Gibraltar off its list of tax havens.

+Economic and social impacts

+Disruption to the fluidity of the border risked shortages in labour in key sectors such as hospitality and finance.
+Gibraltar's financial services industry also sought to preserve its access to EU markets.
+The UK Government emphasised safeguarding economic security for Gibraltar and ensuring arrangements to help those who lived there to avoid tedious border controls.